tigoe/LightProjects/docs/fading.md

 ````
 x = x^2 - 1
 ````
 That's pretty close to the x squared curve above, but when you compare Figures 2 and 3, you see that Mac Namara's curve is a bit steeper, and the tail at the fading end is longer.
-IT feels like it takes longer to get bright, and it drops off a bit faster.
+It feels like it takes longer to get bright, and it drops off a bit faster.

 ![Figure 5.
 Graph of the CIE1931 fade curve](img/cie1931Graph.png)